There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the

 Pro: Hobbs & Shaw (+8 pts)

-Both characters have massive egos, both characters have their own unique style and methods, and both dislike the other strongly.
-This results in constant banter between the two characters, and a constant game of them trying to one-up the other.
-They each see themselves as being better than the other, and although they share a common goal, that does not prevent them from trying to berate and belittle each other at every opportunity.
-They hated each other, yet complement each other really well and the two actors have pretty great on-screen chemistry.
+Both characters had massive egos, both characters had their own unique style and methods, and both disliked the other strongly.
+This resulted in constant banter between the two characters, and a constant game of them trying to one-up the other.
+They each saw themselves as being better than the other, and although they shared a common goal, that did not prevent them from trying to berate and belittle each other at every opportunity.
+They hated each other, yet their styles complemented each other really well, and the two actors had pretty great on-screen chemistry.
 All together, this made for a reluctant duo that was a lot of fun to watch.

 Con: The Plot and The Mission (-2 pts)

-Okay, so these two things are really the same thing.
+Okay, so these two things were really the same thing.
 I know that it is unfair to go into a movie like this expecting a thought-provoking plot.
-However, even with a movie that does not take itself very seriously, I still expect an at least half way decent plot.
-I expect the antagonist to have a goal that I understand—even if I did not agree with it—and I expect them to have a plan that makes sense for their goal.
-I also expect the same from the protagonists.
-On top of that, the plot gets bonus points if it feels original.
+However, even with movies that I know would not take themselves very seriously, I still expect an at least half way decent plot.
+I expect the antagonist to have a goal that I understand—even if I did not agree with it—and I expect them to have a plan that could get them closer to that goal.
+I also expected the same from the protagonists.

 Pro: Brixton & Hattie (+5 pts)

 While Luke Hobbs and Deckard Shaw were busy insulting one another, Brixton and Hattie were the two characters who kept the plot moving.
-Brixton was the formidable, almost unstoppable, antagonist who was hunting Hattie and would let nothing stand in his way.
-Hattie was essentially the objective of the story, was on the run, and just so happened to be Deckard Shaw’s sister.
-Both characters were important to the plot in very different ways, but I liked both characters for what they brought to the story.
+Brixton was the formidable, almost unstoppable, antagonist who was hunting Hattie and who would let nothing stand in his way.
+Hattie was essentially the objective of the story, she was on the run, and she just so happened to be Deckard Shaw’s sister.
+Both characters were important to the plot in very different ways, and I liked both characters for what they brought to the story.